ignazio-bovo/cpp_project_skeleton/README.md

 # cpp_project_skeleton
-c++ project skeleton for coding in vscode
+c++ project skeleton for coding in vscode with clang & mac osx